bmwcarit/joynr/wiki/generator.md

       -target <proxy|provider|both>
         Restrict code generation to only proxy or provider relevant parts or create 'both' parts.
         If not provided, code for both proxy and provider will be generated.
+        For Jee code generation use value 'both' or omit this command line argument.
     Optional, C++ only:
       -outputHeaderPath <path to directory containing header files>
       -includePrefix <prefix to use in include statements>